September 12, 2017 School Board Election

 WEST MARSHALL COMMUNITY SCHOOL DISTRICT –

-Precinct No. 1 - Clemons Fire Station - all that portion of the Townships of Bangor, Liberty, and Minerva in Marshall County.
+Precinct No. 1 - Clemons School - all that portion of the Townships of Bangor, Liberty, and Minerva in Marshall County.

 Precinct No. 2 - Melbourne Recreation Center - all that portion of the Townships of Eden and Logan in Marshall County and the Township of Collins in Story County.